Blue Orchid.

 Phase 4

 A walkthrough session with your leadership.
-You receive the written roadmap, the implementation plan, and a clear recommendation on sequencing.
+You receive the written audit report, the 30-day implementation roadmap, and a clear recommendation on sequencing.
 What you do with it is your call.

 Is this for you?